Does the following scenario ring any bells?

 The same goes for your credit card information.
 It makes sense to use a secure site like PayPal than to risk providing payment information over insecure networks.
 Again, you never know who's watching.
-Furthermore, you can arm yourself with the best identity theft protection services for an extra layer of protection.
+Furthermore, you can arm yourself an identity theft protection service for an extra layer of protection.

 8. Am I okay with no warranty?

 Some used cell phones for sale come with a limited warranty, but some don't.
 Are you okay if your device doesn't come with a warranty?
 Since there are no guarantees when making a purchase, a warranty might make you feel a little better about trusting your seller.
 I would take this into consideration before making a purchase.

 9. Am I getting a significant deal compared to a new phone?

 I have seen used cell phones advertised online for around the same price as a brand new phone.
 This is not how it should be.
 No matter how like-new the phone is, it should always be considerably less than a brand new phone.
 Make sure to compare prices to the exact model new cell phone to determine if you're paying more money than you should.